algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 The monitoring of the signage is the main point of the development of this project. <br>

-The user will use an application (need to check with SignAll if there is already an existing one) connected to the signage via antennas.
-He should be able to see if the signage is on, if it is off.
-The customer will add to the application as many signages as he wants and the state (on/off) of the sign will be writen directly under the name of the signage.
-If a LED is broken, it will also be written under the state of the signage.
-When he clicks on the signage he wants, there will have a dedicate page for this sign.
-On it there will have the name, the state of the sign, if something isn't working, the actual brightness and temperature of the signage, since when it is on/off.
+The user will use an application connected to the signage via antennas.
+He should be able to see if the signage is on, if it is off, the actual brightness of the sign and and the time since the sign is on. <br>
+To fight against breakdowns, the temperature of the LED's will be return, the signage will automatically be shut down at 70°C and the user will be able to know the temperature of the LED's whenever he wants. <br>
+If a led is broken, the leds that are on the same circuit will not work anymore (because the leds are connected in series).
+If it is the leds placed in the letters of a sign and one of the leds is broken, the letter will be totally extinguished.
+It is therefore important to all the sign if a led is broken.

 This function will really be an informative one, it has the role of informing the user of the status of the signage in real time.